EdwardsWK/Agile-Team-Development/README.md

 ## Contributions
-As this repository was developed as a team project for a university unit, the specific contributions of team members are not listed.
+As this repository was developed as a team project for a university unit, other contributors are not listed in accordance with local data protection and privacy regulations.
 However, I took the lead in developing the Orders section, as outlined above.

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 You can find the full text of the license in the [LICENSE](LICENSE) file.

-## Contact
-If you have any further questions or inquiries about this project, please feel free to contact me at [your@email.com].
 Thank you for your interest in our Agile Software Development project!